stangri/docs.openwrt.melmac.net/README.md

 ### vpn-policy-routing & luci-app-vpn-policy-routing

 This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
 Supported VPN protocols include: L2TP, Openconnect, OpenVPN and Wireguard.
 Policies can be based on domain names, IP addresses, ports or any combination of the above.
 This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpn-policy-routing/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-policy-based-routing-web-ui-discussion/10389) for further information.
+This package has been obsoleted by [pbr](#pbr--luci-app-pbr).

 ### vpnbypass & luci-app-vpnbypass

 This service can be used to enable split tunneling for outgoing traffic for a single OpenVPN tunnel used as the default gateway.
 Supports accessing domains, IP ranges outside of your OpenVPN tunnel (bypassing OpenVPN tunnel) over IPv4.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpnbypass/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpnbypass/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.
+This package has been obsoleted by [pbr](#pbr--luci-app-pbr).

 ### wlanblinker & luci-app-wlanblinker